igneus/adiutor/README.md

 and execute code of the Rails application outside of Docker.
 (The dockerized database is still being used.)

+1. in section 3 of `.env` configure local paths to the data of corpora you plan to import
 1. `cd rails_app`
 1. `bundle install`
 1. check that the application works outside of Docker: `bundle exec rake spec`